Easy Peach Puff Pastries Recipe For Baby and Toddler

 Airtight containers are equally a must for storing the peach puffs.
 I much prefer the click-shut lids on these containers compared to others.
 They are also dishwasher and freezer safe and BPA free, so very suitable for food use.

-The baking tray I use is perfect for this recipe - it is non-stick (although I still line with parchment paper) and BPA free, easy to clean and, if you buy more than one, easily stackable and easily stored.
+The sheet pans I use is perfect for this recipe - it is non-stick (although I still line with parchment paper) and BPA free, easy to clean and, if you buy more than one, easily stackable and easily stored.

 Several peach puff pastries for babies and toddlers served with dried strawberries